garrandall/popular-music-data/tracks/take-it-to-the-head-dj-khaled-chris-brown-rick-ross-nicki-minaj-lil-wayne.md

 Don't be scared to take it to the head, yeah, yeah, yeah, yeah Girl, you fly but if I tell you then you might take it to the head I'm in my zone, damn near got my eyes closed
-One shot, two shots, I'm gone (Ooh)
+One shot, two shots, I'm gone (Oh)
 Take it to the head
-I'm in my zone, damn near got my eyes closed (Ooh)
+I'm in my zone, damn near got my eyes closed (Oh)
 One shot, two shots, I'm gone
 Now we gon' get fucked up, no excuses no apologies Maybach Music